ayushkhatkar/ffuf-skills/README.md

-# FFUF Skill for Claude Code
+# FFUF Skill for kimi

-A Claude Code skill that integrates the powerful web fuzzer [ffuf](https://github.com/ffuf/ffuf) (Fuzz Faster U Fool) for web security testing and reconnaissance tasks.
+A kimi skill that integrates the powerful web fuzzer [ffuf](https://github.com/ffuf/ffuf) (Fuzz Faster U Fool) for web security testing and reconnaissance tasks.

 ## Overview

-This skill enables Claude Code to perform intelligent web fuzzing operations using ffuf, making it easier to discover hidden directories, files, subdomains, and API endpoints.
+This skill enables kimi to perform intelligent web fuzzing operations using ffuf, making it easier to discover hidden directories, files, subdomains, and API endpoints.

 ## Prerequisites